 Ski lessons start in camp with how to put your ski boots on properly.
 Then we'll move out to the glacier, find a flat place with nice soft snow, and work in small groups to get skis on and ski on flat surfaces.
 Further lessons will focus on skiing uphill, skiing downhill in a controlled manner, skiing on rope teams, and recognizing when terrain is too challenging to ski safely.

 Mountaineering lessons also start in camp.
 We go over the basics of all the skills inside where it's dry and everyone can concentrate with a mug of coffee or hot chocolate in hand.
 We'll go over knot tying and how to put your harness on without tangling the leg loops.
-When we move out to the glacier to practice crevasse rescue systems we'll stay in a safe zone with where everyone can walk around without fear of falling.
+When we move out to the glacier to practice crevasse rescue systems we'll stay in a safe zone where everyone can walk around without fear of falling.
 We'll run through basic scenarios in teams so that it makes sense to everyone.
 We've budgeted in several days of practice, both inside and outside.
 Whether you learn better by drawing diagrams on the whiteboard, listening to someone else describe the system, running a whole scenario by yourself, or by working with a team, you'll have time to get a handle on crevasse rescue.

 We'll also learn to self arrest!
 Self arresting, using your knees and ice axe to stop yourself sliding down a snow slope, is an important skill for traveling in the alpine environment.
 We'll use the sunniest day to spend rolling around in the snow on a slope with a mellow, safe run out.